adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #179 Three of thirty-two hours down.
 Making steady progress everyday.

 #180 Moving right along on the tutorial.
 Hoping to finish alot more tomorrow.

+#189 Now up to the 4th hour of the 32 hour vidoe.